salrashid123/oauth2/README.md

 You can

-* 1) download a Google ServiceAccount's `json` file  and embed the private part to the TPM or
+* A) download a Google ServiceAccount's `json` file  and embed the private part to the TPM or
-* 2) Generate a Key _ON THE TPM_ and then import the public part to GCP. or
+* B) Generate a Key _ON THE TPM_ and then import the public part to GCP. or
-* 3) remote seal the service accounts RSA Private key remotely, encrypt it with the remote TPM's Endorsement Key and load it
+* C) remote seal the service accounts RSA Private key remotely, encrypt it with the remote TPM's Endorsement Key and load it

 #### A) Import Service Account json to TPM: